PBXsupport/PBXsupport/README.md

   I write programs for myself: scripts, monitoring, telephone systems, parsing, analytics.
-I am looking for useful and interesting software - it helps me learn the best programming practices.
+I am looking for useful and interesting software - it helps me to learn the best programming practices.
-I like to learn something new for myself.
+I like studying something new.

-  There are many ideas for useful programs for VoIP, but I don't know how to write such code yet.
+  I have got many ideas for the useful programs regarding VoIP, but I don't know how to write such a software yet.

-Use: BASH, Python, PHP, Microsoft VBA, Perl
+I use: BASH, Python, PHP, Microsoft VBA, Perl, ...
 TAGS: Asterisk, FreePBX, VoIP, GSM, Panasonic, LG-Nortel, Samsung, Siemens, Multicom, Cisco, Linksys, Grandstream, Yealink, Gigaset, Dinstar, GoIP, D-Link, Microtik, Eltex, ...